Manila & Near Manila Day Tours

 There are a lot of fun activities in Manila.
 You can visit many churches and marvel at their architecture, and go on a food trip at Binondo’s Chinatown when doing Manila day tours.
 Choose from its countless hole-in-the-walls, bakeries, street-side eateries, and family-style buffets, and try to find one (or more) that will happily fill your stomach.
 If you want to learn more about the history and culture not only of the city but also of the Philippines as a whole, visit the National Museum, which houses collections representing the art, culture, and history of the country.
 It has different sections to see, Fine Arts, Anthropology, Natural History, and Planetarium.

 For couples, there are also a lot of date ideas in Manila, such as cycling around Intramuros on a bamboo bike.
 You can even try a Manila night tour in Intramuros.
 If you’re tired from exploring and want to rest for a while, you can find a comfortable spot at Rizal Park or Paco Park.
-If you’re looking for where to shop in Manila, you can go to Divisoria for thrift finds or go to malls for shopping in Manila, like SM Mall of Asia in Pasay and SM Megamall in Ortigas.
+If you’re looking for where to shop in Manila, you can go to Divisoria for thrift finds or go to malls like SM Mall of Asia in Pasay and SM Megamall in Ortigas.
 You can visit Quezon City and Makati as well.
 Quezon City is known for its historical monuments and the location of some of the most instagrammable cafes in Manila.
 On the other hand, there are a lot of things to do in Makati, like visiting Makati CBD, shopping at Glorietta and Greenbelt Malls in Makati, and checking out other Makati tourist spots.

 When is the best time to visit for Manila tours?